Computational Linguistics, Analytics, Search and Informatics

 Requirements

 Students must complete at least 32 hours of approved graduate study, including a 2-credit capstone course focused on a publishable research project, which will run in conjunction with an internship or a CU-based research project.
 As part of the capstone, students will be evaluated by their employer or industry project manager.
 Students will also prepare a technical report on the completed project that the program directors and project leader will jointly evaluate.
-A minimum course grade is a B and a minimum GPA for graduation is a 3.0.
+The minimum course grade is a B and the minimum GPA for graduation is a 3.0.

 Required Courses and Credits